suusanp/stealth-health/m5/prototype.md

   - npx expo start

   If you are prompted to update anything when you run these commands, please update, and run the above commands again.

+  If the commands ran successfully, you will see a QR code being created.
+Scan the QR code by your phone that has "Expo Go" installed, and open the link in Expo Go.
+You will be able to interact with the app through the Expo Go application, as you would interact with any app.

 - **Screenshot and details of every page of the app**: